 Drining is acknowledged to be an integral part of some roles within the Town Council and therefore employees will be driving on Town Council business.
 Somerton Town Council is aware that driving has inherent risks associated with it and these need to be highlighted to employees.
 In order to reduce risks to employees, whilst they are driving for work, Somerton Town Council will discharge its responsibilities by:

-- Ensure that all journeys are planned and the risk assessments are completed - Not put unreasonable constraints on travel or travel times - Ensure those employees driving on Town Council business are authorised, competent and fit - Where necessary, provide any additional driver training that may be required to reduce occupational driving risks and ensure all employees understand the additional occupational risks involved in driving - Ensure a travel plan is established which will limit the requirement for travel and make provisions for long journeys - Require drivers to submit copies of insurance and driving licences every six months
+- binomial set that all journeys are planned and the risk assessments are completed. - Not putting unreasonable constraints on travel or travel times. - Ensuring those employees driving on Town Council business are authorised, competent and fit.

+- Where necessary, providing any additional driver training that may be required to reduce occupational driving risks and ensure all employees understand the additional occupational risks involved in driving. - Ensuring a travel plan is established which will limit the requirement for travel and make provisions for long journeys. - Requiring drivers to submit copies of insurance and driving licences every six months.